petros-d/docs/cloud/secrets-backend.md

 description: Configure a secret backend tool on Astronomer Cloud to store Airflow connections and variables.
 ---

-You can manage and sync Airflow connections and variables as [secrets](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) from a variety of external secrets backend tools, including [Hashicorp Vault](https://www.vaultproject.io/), [AWS SSM Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), and [GCP Secret Manager](https://cloud.google.com/secret-manager).
+You can manage and sync Airflow connections and variables as [secrets](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/secrets/index.html) from a variety of external secrets backend tools.
 Storing connections and variables as secrets makes Airflow more secure and reliable: DAG authors can focus on authoring data pipelines without the risk of touching sensitive code that's essential to running your Deployments.

 This guide provides setup steps for configuring the following tools as secrets backends on Astronomer:

 - Hashicorp Vault
 - AWS SSM Parameter Store
 - Google Cloud Secret Manager
+- Azure Key Vault

 ## Use Hashicorp Vault as a Secrets Backend